Coronavirus (COVID-19) - Frequently Asked Questions

 Our community garden PIER is closed

 At this time, PIER will be closed to members of the public.
-Our staff and volunteers are now back on site to work on the garden and adhering to social distancing measures.
+Our staff are accessing the site on a very limited basis to undertake priority maintenance tasks and adhering to social distancing measures.

 How can I support Petrus at this time?